google/wuffs/hello-wuffs-c/README.md

 default because of the performance impact.
 Having these checks enabled for developer builds are better than nothing, but it still isn't a complete solution.
-We don't ship developer builds to our users, and while computer programmers are better than the average person at e.g. spotting phising attempts, that also means that they can be less likely than the average person to 'test' their developer builds on the malicious input that users encounter.
+We don't ship developer builds to our users, and while computer programmers are better than the average person at e.g. spotting phishing attempts, that also means that they can be less likely than the average person to 'test' their developer builds on the malicious input that users encounter.